SPFxHeroes/J.A.R.B.I.S.-Labs/Lab03/README.md

-# Lab 3: Introduction to SCSS in SPFx (M365 Conference)
+# Lab 3: Introduction to SCSS in SPFx

 Now it's time to talk about what we're actually drawing (HTML) and how it gets all pretty (CSS)!